Brussels Sprouts, Red Bull (Organic)

 Brassica oleracea.
 Red.
 210-260 days.

-Vigorous 3’ plants form 1-2” sprouts in fall and winter when transplanted into the field May to early June.
+Vigorous 3’ plants form 1-2” sprouts in fall and winter when transplanted into the field May to early July.
 Sweet, nutty flavor especially after frost when the plants turn a deeper red/purple.
 Sprouts stay purple when cooked.
 In our opinion, one of the few good open pollinated red Brussels sprouts.
 Very hardy and far superior to Rubine, though there is some variability in plant color, sprout size and formation.
 Late to mature.
+Earlier sowing (mid-April through May) will yield more, earlier, and larger sprouts, but can be successfully sown through mid-June and still yield well.
 When planted in May, sprouts are ready for harvest December through February.
 Originally sourced from Tozer’s seed company in England, we thank Pitchfork & Crow for their past stewardship of this variety.

 Seed produced by Humming Bee Nursery in Marcola, Oregon.